-An ESG-climate risk analysis was conducted on Vitura's 21 key issues as described in the non-financial information statement.
-For each key issue, physical and transition risks, including technological, reputation, market and regulatory risks, are analyzed in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, the guide to Article 173 for real estate managers published by the Observatoire de l'immobilier durable (OID) and PwC, and the MEDEF's conclusions on NFIS reports.
+An ESG-climate risk analysis was conducted on Vitura's 21 key issues as described in the Non-Financial Information Statement.
+For each key issue, physical and transition risks, including technological, reputation, market and regulatory risks, are analyzed in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, the guide to Article 173 for real estate managers published by the French organization for the promotion of sustainable real estate (OID) and PwC, and the MEDEF's conclusions on NFIS reports.